The Whole Book in 5 Minutes

 "Anyway, all this talk about honeybees has made me thirsty for some honey-lemon tea.
 Would you like some?
 I make it from scratch, you know!
 From First Principles as they say, not from that industrially manufactured, pre-packaged stuff that no one knows where it came from!”

 “Yes!
-That sounds like a great idea!”
+Sounds like a great idea!”